Supported Devices and Configuration

 - Physical libraries, standalone drives and virtual tape libraries.

 - Partitions of the physical or virtual tape libraries presented to the Veeam backup server.

 Within a library partition, only one generation of LTO drives are supported.

-VMware does not support tape drives connected directly to ESXi 5.5 and later.
-For more information, see VMware vSphere Release Notes.
+VMware does not support tape drives connected directly to ESXi 5.x and later.
+For more information, see this VMware KB article.

 Veeam Backup & Replication will potentially work with such a configuration, but if there is a hardware-related issue, Veeam Support will not provide help to solve it.
 This functionality is vendor-supported.

 Veeam Backup & Replication does not support sharing tape devices with other Veeam backup servers, with different tape servers of one Veeam Backup & Replication installation, or with 3rd party tape-recording software.
 If you plan to run both Veeam Backup & Replication and 3rd party tape-recording software (for example, in your evaluation lab), consider that Veeam Backup & Replication by default will periodically lock the drive to perform rescan, preventing other software from recording.

 To share a tape device, configure a partition of the tape library that will be used only by Veeam Backup & Replication.

 - Do not connect partitions presented to the 3rd party tape software to a Veeam tape server.

 - Do not install any 3rd party tape-recording software or software components on Veeam tape server.